gorkalarralde/M5Racing/README.md

        - https://amzn.eu/d/dzelCKM

- - 6 - IR TIRE TEMPERATURES
+ - 6 - TIRE TEMPERATURES

-   - 3-zone or an 8-zone expanded data sampling to choose from
+   - 3-zone or 8-zone expanded data sampling to choose from
+   - Based on external infrared (IR) sensors
    - Includes "check-by-colour" values and alerts for too low or too high temperature
    - On-screen data analysis simplified:
      - Outside, middle and inside temps for each car tire